tzom/yHydra/README.md

 ### Disclaimer:

 Specifically, this code-repository implements a GPU-accelerated open search that uses the joint embeddings of yHydra.
-Since this is ongoing research it may not relfect the final performance of yHydra.
+Since this is ongoing research it may not reflect the final performance of yHydra.

 ## Getting started